Bedding hot for Sears HomeLife: big 4 mattresses score in ‘trusted’ store’s units

 "If you show four beds at a price point, you can show another choice without losing dollars," noted Nation.
 "It also forces all vendors to be especially sharp at each price point."

 Whether it's the product selection, the display or the easy-to-understand grading process, Sears HomeLife derives 59 percent of its business in the premier and best quality in dollar sales -- contributing to an average unit selling price that is 20 percent higher than the industry average.

 Coming off two consecutive years of a strong and growing bedding business, Downey jokes that his biggest concern for the coming year is to keep up the momentum.
 But specific items on his agenda include a review of the ultra-premium brands -- Serta Perfect Night, Beautyrest Crescendo and Stearns & Foster -- to move well beyond the $1,599 price point.

-Another challenge for the near future is maximizing floor space.
-"We like to floor the beds in the size that we believe the customer will buy -- it's very hard to sell a $799 queen size bed when you put a twin size on the floor," Downey remarked.
+Another challenge for the near future is how to maximize the floor space.
+"We like to increase the floor for the beds in the size that we believe the customer will buy -- it's very hard to sell a $799 queen size bed when you put a twin size on the floor," Downey remarked.

 "So my next challenge is to review the performance of each bed, slot by slot and then determine whether or not we need to go down in the number of beds in order to floor all beds in the appropriate size.

 "We have proven that a power assortment of mattresses from the brands, as well as a viable private label business, can be done effectively in a traditional full-line furniture store.